Addis Ababa: Recent history

 United Nations Population Projections estimated the population of metro area of Addis Ababa to be 5,228,000 in 2022, a 4.43% increase from 2021.
 During Abiy Ahmed's premiership, Addis Ababa and its vicinities underwent Beautifying Sheger.
 This project is aimed to enhance the green coverage and beauty of the city.
-In 2018, Abiy initiated a project called "Riverside" planned to expand riverbanks for 56 km, from the Entoto Mountains to the Akaki river.
+In 2018, Abiy initiated a project called "Riverside" planned to expand riverbanks for 56 km, from the Entoto Mountains to the Akaki River.
+In October 2022, the government launched Sheger City, an urban development model that contains 12 sub-cities, 36 districts and 40 rural kebeles with its seat located in Saris area in Addis Ababa.
+The project objective was to feed other satellite cities into Addis Ababa and contribute economic development within enclave.
+Several human rights groups as well as politicians criticized the process to build Sheger City due to inciting mass house demotions that belonged to non-Oromo ethnic group, regional disparity by violating the constitutional rights of Oromo people.